julienrull/4Fly/README.md

 > [!warning]
 > 4Fly is an experimentation, it is an unfinished software.
 Keep your expectations low.

 4Fly is a cross platform command line tool to demux/encode, at any time , mp4 files into fragments of any duration.
-It's to attempt avoiding mp4 pre-fragmentation for HLS protocoles.
+It's to attempt avoiding mp4 pre-fragmentation for HLS protocole.

 ## Usages
 ### Fragmentation

 ```shell